mattreinking/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/86776606/199175869-50fd08ea-68c0-452a-8e42-64f3e792aed4.png)

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 There are only 1,549 employess eligible to participate in the mentorship program.
-There are not nearly enough employees to mentor the enxt generation of employees.
+There are not nearly enough employees to mentor the next generation of employees.
 If this were to maintain a consistent ratio, it would be roughly 70 people per mentoring employee.
 Learning environments with a large amount of students can be very detrimental to all parties involved as it will breed unhealthy competition and poor learning structures.
 ![image](https://user-images.githubusercontent.com/86776606/199182780-d011186a-9456-43c9-bce0-3a6d74f09820.png)